 Even if you are searching for a job, the purpose of an informational interview is ask for information, not a job.
-Imagine you are a fourth year student considering a career with a pharmaceutical company after graduation.
-At this stage, you are unfamiliar with the organization's environment, job opportunities for life scientists, what the work expectations are for the different jobs, what type of training/support is common, what the average compensation looks like, or pitfalls to avoid.
+Imagine you are second year DDS student who would like to find an Associateship after graduation.
+At this stage, you are unfamiliar with what you should look in an Associateship, what the work expectations are for the different jobs, what type of training/support is common, what the average compensation looks like, or pitfalls to avoid.

-In informational interviews, individuals are more likely to share this information and advice if there isn't a job.
+In informational interviews, individuals are more likely to share this information and advice if there isn't a job, because no one wants the responsibility of their candor dissuading you about a position during a job interview.
 People have greater freedom to be candid about their work, their organization, and suggestions, when the conversation is framed in the context of exploring and discussing their career path.